pinkbunkadoo/floaty/readme.md

 Floaty is an app for displaying images, transparently, above other desktop windows.
-Images can be resized and moved as you would a regular window.
+Each image can be resized and moved as you would a regular window.

 Supported image formats include PNG, JPEG and other web browser supported types.

 <h3>Installation</h3>

-Floaty requires Electron to run, however, a standalone build is coming.
+Floaty requires Electron to run.
+A standalone build is coming soon.
 If you are not familiar with Electron, see https://electronjs.org/ for further instructions.

 <h3>Getting started</h3>